Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 language: en
 ---

-In the last year, I've met many new libraries that are related to React.
+Last year, I've discovered many new libraries that are related to React.
-It's especially due to the fact I didn't have previous experience and as well javascript is such fast programming language where a lot of libraries are released every day.
+It's especially due to the fact I didn't have previous experience and also javascript is such fast programming language with a lot of libraries released every day.
-I would like to postpone my experience here and bring you closer to what I think.
+On this blog, I would like to describe my experience with React and also bring you closer to what I think:
 What do I see and consider today to be necessary when working with React?
 Libraries can help those who start with it.
 I started with React at the official [tutorial](https://reactjs.org/tutorial/tutorial.html) from Facebook.
-When you understand the basic concepts and find out how to [structure the React project](<(https://reactjs.org/docs/faq-structure.html)>), then you need to get some background to the current popular libraries.
-Here is my list of libraries.
+After you understand the basic terms and find out how to [structure the React project](<(https://reactjs.org/docs/faq-structure.html)>), then you need to get some background to the current popular libraries.
+Here is the list of libraries I find important.

 > Don’t overthink it.
 > If you’re just starting a project, don’t spend more than five minutes on choosing a file structure.